-I've been working on an ambitious macro for several days and am finding it very useful.
-It is somewhat complex and I'd like to have some others test it before I share it broadly.
+On and off for several weeks, I've been working on an ambitious macro that I am finding to be very useful.
+The macro is somewhat complex and I'd like to have some others test it before I share it broadly.
 If you are interested and have some time to try it and provide feedback, please send me a direct message and I'll share the zip download with you.
 Keyboard Maestro v10.2 is required.

-Macro Settings: Finder Assistant includes several configuration settings within the macro.
+Macro Settings: Finder Assistant (FA) includes several configuration settings within the macro.
 These settings are identified with comments (magenta) and variable actions (orange).
-The default settings should be initially used and only adjusted after understanding the basic operation and feactures of Finder Assistant.
+The default settings should be initially used and only adjusted after understanding the basic operation and feactures of FA.

-Favorite Folders File: This is a plain text file that is created and managed by the macro, however, it can be also modified using any text editor.
+Favorite Folders File (FFF): This is a plain text file that is created and managed by the macro, however, it can be also modified using any text editor.

 File and Folder Templates: Default file and folder templates are provided, but others can be freely added at any time.